Mnguyener/Mass-Send-Email/README.md

 `echo "sendgrid.env" >> .gitignore`
 `source ./sendgrid.env`

 Each time you want to run your JS script on a fresh shell, you need to run `source ./sendgrid.env` first to activate your API key.
-Thus, store your API key somewhere safe and/or encrypt it!
+The code above basically writes your API key in a env file called sendgrid.env,so make sure to preserve that file!

 ### Install the npm package
 Npm comes installed with Node.js since node version 0.8.x, therefore you likely already have it.